1. Key Characteristics

 Kooikerhondje dogs love to be around people.
 They have been described as:

-This breed can be very sensitive and does not respond well to rough handling.
-They can enjoy children when both have been socialized to each other.
+This breed can be sensitive and doesn’t respond well to rough handling.
+The dogs can enjoy children when both have been socialized to each other.

-Consistent training is required for this active breed, but they do not respond well to harsh discipline.
+Consistent training is required, but they do not respond well to harsh discipline.
 Positive reinforcement is highly recommended.

 4. Is This the Right Dog for You?